 Influenza

 The virus takes about 2 to 3 days to develop before your children will show any symptoms.
 Older children can become ill quickly with fever, flushed face, chills, headache, muscle ache and fatigue.
-Temperature from 102° to 105° are common.
+Temperatures from 102° to 105° are common.
 Dry cough, runny nose and eyes appear early in the illness.
 You will notice sore throat and teary, burning, achy, light sensitive eyes.
 Up to 1/3 of children will have some diarrhea.

-In younger children, the symptoms can be more severe, with a high degree of secondary infections like pneumonia, sinusitis or ear infections.
-Flu can mimic other illnesses like croup, bronchiolitis, pneumonia or bronchitis.
+In younger children, the symptoms can be more severe, with a high degree of secondary infections like pneumonia, sinusitis, or ear infections.
+Flu can mimic other illnesses like croup, bronchiolitis, pneumonia, or bronchitis.
 Severe complications like Reye’s syndrome (a rare condition leading often to death or brain injury) can develop when aspirins are used instead of Tylenol™.
 I do not recommend the use of aspirin during influenza season when respiratory illnesses are more common.

 For mother who are suspected of having the seasonal or H1N1 influenza and nursing babies, they should use good hand washing and may need to wear a mask when nursing.
 See CDC report